damgem/intro-to-machine-learning/week4/README.md

    ```sh
    curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
    ```
-  - then run jupyter lab via: `nix run` (you must be in the root directory of this project)
+  - then run jupyter lab via: `nix run`
+    - make sure you are in the root directory of this project and can see a `flake.nix` file